Article I. Name

 Section 1.
 The Society shall consist of Active, Senior, Candidate and Honorary members.

-Section 2.
-Active Members.
-To qualify for active membership, a candidate must have (1) a degree from a medical school acceptable to the Board of Trustees, a license to practice medicine in his/her state, province or country, certification by a board that is a member board of the American Board of Medical Specialties, the Royal College of Physicians and Surgeons of Canada, or by an equivalent body, and an interest in the surgical aspects of digestive diseases; or, be a career scientist with an M.D, Ph.D. or equivalent degree from an institution acceptable to the Board of Trustees and have an interest in the surgical aspects of digestive diseases.
+To qualify for Active membership, an applicant must either: (1) Have a degree from a medical school acceptable to the Board of Trustees; (2) Have a license to practice medicine in his/her state, province or country; (3) Be certified by a board that is a member board of the American Board of Medical Specialties, the Royal College of Physicians and Surgeons of Canada or by an equivalent body; and (4) Have an interest in the surgical aspects of digestive diseases or: (1) be a career scientist with an M.D, Ph.D. or equivalent degree from an institution acceptable to the Board of Trustees; and (2) have an interest in the surgical aspects of digestive diseases.
 Membership shall not be denied because of race, religion or gender.

 Section 3.
-Only Active members shall be eligible for election to office or appointment to standing committees.
+Only Active members shall be eligible for election to office or to chair standing committees.
+Any member may serve as a member of a standing committee.

 Section 5.
-The Membership Committee’s Regional Representatives shall review the application and letter of sponsorship of each candidate from their regions, investigating the ethical, professional, and personal qualifications of each candidate.
-Their recommendations will then be reviewed by the Membership Committee Chair, and, if both the Regional Representative and the Chair find the candidate acceptable, the candidate’s membership will become effective immediately.
+The Membership Committee’s Regional Representatives shall review the application and letter of sponsorship of each applicant from their regions, investigating the ethical, professional, and personal qualifications of each candidate.
+Their recommendations will then be reviewed by the Membership Committee Chair, and, if both the Regional Representative and the Chair find the applicant acceptable, the applicant’s membership will become effective immediately.

 Upon completion of surgical practice, retirement, and/or disability, members may request in writing a transfer to Senior status.
 The Board of Trustees will review and act on such requests.
 Senior members may vote but hold office only upon completing the term of office held before reaching senior status.